-9. Hootsuite – Get a report on links sent
+6. Hootsuite – Get a report on links sent

+Hootsuite allows you to create 2 reports which you can run for free.
+After this you have to pay.
+One report that is quite useful is Owl.ly statistics.
 When when you send a tweet with a link and you use the Hootsuite website address shortener the link is shortened to owl.ly/<number>.
-When someone clicks on this link Hootsuite records this so you can report on it.
-This is very useful to see which links are popular and not so popular!
+When someone clicks on this link, Hootsuite records this so you can report on it.
+This is very useful to see which links are popular/not so popular!

-12. FollowerWonk – Show me detailed follower analytics
+8. FollowerWonk – Show me detailed follower analytics

 Followerwonk provides a lot of detailed reports on Twitter users, for example:

-14. Buffer – Analytics on links shared
+10. Buffer – Analytics on links shared